 August 17, 2010 (Tuesday):

 Got a quote via email from Brian Sargeant (Radio Daze) to re-cap and refurbish the radio, so I dropped it off at their shop in Mendon.
 Estimate was $144.
 I saw Brian again later that day at the AWA Conference (to preview Larry Babcock's estate auction).
 Turn-around time was estimated to be about two or three weeks.
 I picked up the radio after our summer vacation (Long Lake, NY and Canada [a couter-clockwise trip around Lake Ontario]), and honestly, there was no difference in the performance.
 The magic eye tube behaved the same as before, which is to say, it did not completely close on my favorite FM station.
-I hoped to resolve that problem some day!
+I still hope to resolve that problem some day!